OrSGar/TEA-Column-Renaming-Tool/README.md

 to analyze the effect of COVID-19 on Round Rock ISD students.
 Through our data analysis of student performance metrics in a variety of teaching formats (in person, hybrid, etc) we would have provided suggestions to the school district on what they can do to help improve student academic performances.

-Since the Texas Education Agency created their information management system in 1980, the data they have gathered across 1,200 districts and charters in Texas have been available to the public.
+The Texas Education Agency allows public access to the data they have gathered across 1,200 districts and charters in Texas since the creation of their information management system in 1980.
 To learn more about TEA and their datasets, visit their reports and data homepage: [TEA Reports](https://tea.texas.gov/reports-and-data)

 A common issue we found when collecting data from TEA were the names of the dataset columns.
 An example of a column from a dataset is shown below: